Khushi-Choudhary11/Library-Management-System/README.md

 ## library_mgmt.py
 This file uses Flask to build a web application interface for the LMS.
-It provides a user-friendly way to interact with the backend functions.Each route in Flask corresponds to a specific action (e.g., adding books, viewing authors).Web Interface:
+It provides a user-friendly way to interact with the backend functions.Each route in Flask corresponds to a specific action (e.g., adding books, viewing authors).

 ### Web Interface: